justinliu6165/vortexa-tech-challenge/README.md

 ## How to run

-1. Clone this repo to local machine.
-2. `cd vortexa-tech-challenge`.
-3. Run `npm install`.
-4. Run `npm start`.
-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

 ### Requirements

 You need an API token from Map GL in `.env.local` variable called `REACT_APP_MAPBOX_TOKEN`.
 This will allow you access to use Map GL services.